 Rule 47 - it’s no surprise that a beer made by nine breweries from Victoria’s High Country bears such a name.

-This annual release is a collaboration between the members of the High Country Brewery Trail, consisting of Black Dog Brewery, Blizzard Brewing Co, Bridge Road Brewers, Bright Brewery, Rutherglen Brewery and King River Brewing, along with new Trail members Billson’s Brewery, Malt Shed and Mitta Mitta Brewing Company.
+This annual release is a collaboration between the members of the High Country Brewery Trail, consisting of Black Dog Brewery, Blizzard Brewing Co, Bridge Road Brewers, Bright Brewery, Rutherglen Brewery and King River Brewing, along with new Trail members Billson’s Brewery and Mitta Mitta Brewing Company.

 The resulting beer - Rule 47 - represents the physical and philosophical connections of the High Country Brewery Trail.